 2. Hide a Pinnable image with CSS code

 This is the most well-known method to hide Pinterest images in your blog, and is the same code that the WP Tasty plugin uses.
-You don’t need WordPress to use this code, as long as you have access to edit your HTML code.
+You don’t need Wordpress to use this code, as long as you have access to edit your HTML code.
 It’s the code I’ve been using on my own website.

 The only downside to this method is that your website will still load the image, even if it isn’t visible.
 So if fast load times are a big priority, I recommend checking out the 3rd method in this article instead.